mrgsolve/gallery/application/two_endpoints.md

 ```

 The function is mostly the same, but now we’ll slice the simulation
-output to first grab the concentratoins and then grab the urine
+output to first grab the concentrations and then grab the urine
 concentrations. **NOTE**: this works because the simulation output has
 the exact same design / setup as the input data.
 So we slice both the
 input data and the output by the same indices so we can be sure the